hhhhour/wesnoth-communications/content/most-downloaded-campaign-addons/2022-09/index.md

 With more than 200 scenarios, [Legend of the Invincibles](https://r.wesnoth.org/t32384) holds the record for the longest single campaign.
 The author has introduced traditional RPG-like features to keep you engaged throughout, such as an inventory system and more than a dozen unique character classes, each with their own levelling tree.

 Set in its own universe with many of its own game mechanics, it is almost a game unto itself.
-It's many fans have even developed their own player manuals, such as guides to its abundant [items](https://wiki.wesnoth.org/LotI_Items), [abilities](https://wiki.wesnoth.org/LotI_Abilities) and [unit advancements](https://wiki.wesnoth.org/LotI_Unit_Advancements).
+It's many fans have even developed their own player manuals, such as guides to its many [items](https://wiki.wesnoth.org/LotI_Items), [abilities](https://wiki.wesnoth.org/LotI_Abilities) and [unit advancements](https://wiki.wesnoth.org/LotI_Unit_Advancements).